SEO-Scientist-AI/seo-sci-ai-app/doc/overview.md

 1. Users land on the homepage and can sign in with Google
 2. After authentication, users are directed to the dashboard
 3. From the dashboard, users can:
-   - View their Google Search Console properties
+   - View their Google Search Console properties in the website selector
-   - Select properties to analyze
+   - Select websites to analyze (selection persists via localStorage)
    - Navigate to the Page Audit section to view page performance
-   - Access the AI Writer tool to optimize content
+   - Access the AI Writer tool to optimize content directly from the page audit
+4. The application remembers the user's selected website across sessions

 ## API Integration